SESMG/SESMG/docs/getting_started/how_to_use.rst

    :alt: bsp-graph-link
    :align: center

    Graph of the energy system, which is created by entering the example components.
-One link has been created by the addition of the links sheet
+The non-active components are not included in the graph above.

 .. _`Time series sheet`: